-Under IFRS 9, on initial recognition, a financial asset is classified as: amortized cost, fair value through profit and loss ("FVTPL"), or fair value through other comprehensive income ("FVTOCI").
+On initial recognition, a financial asset is classified as: amortized cost, fair value through profit and loss ("FVTPL"), or fair value through other comprehensive income ("FVTOCI").
 The classification of financial assets is made in accordance with their contractual cash flow characteristics and the business models under which they are held.